Additional Topics

 Schema and Content Handling

-To run workflows, specific object classes and attributes for each agent type are needed to work correctly.You must extend the schema for the joined data in the Identity Store with the agent specific schema parts.
+To run workflows, specific object classes and attributes for each agent type are required.
+Extend the schema for joined data in the Identity Store with agent-specific schema parts.

-DirX Identity extends the schema of the defined LDAP directory with the object and attribute definitions needed for the DirX Identity Connectivity Configuration to permit correct DirX Identity operation.
+DirX Identity extends the schema of the defined LDAP directory with object and attribute definitions needed for correct operation.

 Basic Content Extension

-In this step, DirX Identity writes all pre-configured objects (workflow, activity, job, connected directory definitions and much more) from LDIF files to the LDAP directory.
-Based on this information, the DirX Identity administrator can configure his own objects and synchronizations with the powerful features of DirX Identity.
+DirX Identity writes all preconfigured objects (workflow, activity, job, connected directory definitions, etc.) from LDIF files to the LDAP directory.
+Based on this, administrators can configure their own objects and synchronizations.

 Target System Specific Schema Extensions